Note: There is now far more in here than just a camera review – read on:

-With the camera next to the phone, I told put in the name and password of my WIFI access point into the app (no sign up or other nonsense) and that was it.
+With the camera next to the phone, I entered the name and password of my WIFI access point into the app (no sign-up or other nonsense) and that was it.

-It’s all working – all I have to do now is figure out how to get the camera to alert me to a visitor when I’m out and about and the phone is in my pocket.
+It’s all working – all I have to do now is figure out how to get the camera to alert me to a visitor when I’m out and about and the phone is in my pocket (Feb 2022 – sorted).

 As for mounting – the camera itself has 4 small mounting screws AND double sided adhesive options.

-Did I mention USB and micro-SD options hiding in the top of the unit and a security bolt in the bottom.
+Did I mention USB and microSD options hiding in the top of the unit and a security bolt in the bottom (which I immediately lost).
 You could of course use cloud storage if you wanted to (or none).
 For charging, you could feed the unit with AC (16-24v).
-Thinking about it the batteries will only last a matter of months without charging (no PIR as this eats current) so if you travel a lot, consider AC.
+Thinking about it if the batteries only last a matter of months without charging (no PIR as this eats current) that could be problematic so if you travel a lot, consider AC.

 Good gadget.
 My idea of waterproof might vary from the standard Chinese definition so I may consider a little silicone around the back.

-I’m looking for tech info on using the video stream if anyone has this (the link at the start points back to the product).
+I’m looking for tech info on using the video stream if anyone has this (the link at the start points back to the product at Banggood).
 Right now, I have the spec for the camera including: 166 degree angle, 1920*1080 resolution, IR LED, 2-way audio, motion detection.